Configuration Guide

 Ultra Messaging resets the stackname during source creation and when a receiver matched topic opens a transport session.

-To enable Onload socket acceleration for selected transports, perform the following steps:
+To enable Onload socket acceleration for only selected transports, perform the following steps:

 1. Install Onload.

-2. Set the Onload environment variable EF_DONT_ACCELERATE = 1 to disable Onload default behavior.
+2. Set the Onload environment variable EF_DONT_ACCELERATE = 1 to disable Onload default behavior of accelerating all sockets.

 onload <app_name> [app_options]

-7. Set option transport_*_datagram_max_size and option resolver_datagram_max_size (context) to a value of no more than 28 bytes smaller than the Solarflare interface's configured MTU size.
+7. Prevent IP fragmentation by setting the options transport_*_datagram_max_size and option resolver_datagram_max_size (context) to a value 28 bytes smaller than the Solarflare interface's configured MTU size usually 1472).
+See Message Fragmentation and Reassembly.

-Users of Onload are advised to make use of Dynamic Fragmentation Reduction.
+Users of Onload are advised to set Dynamic Fragmentation Reduction.

-For detailed information about onload stack names, refer to the Solarflare Onload User Guide.
+For detailed information about onload, see the Onload User Guide.

 Solarflare Tips <-